microsoft/AI-For-Beginners/3-NeuralNetworks/05-Frameworks/README.md

 ## Learning

-In this course, we offer most of the content both for PyTorch and Tensorflow.
+In this course, we offer most of the content both for PyTorch and TensorFlow.
 You can chose your preferred framework and only go through the corresponding notebooks.
-If you are not sure which framework to chose - read some discussions on the internet regarding **PyTorch vs. Tensorflow**.
+If you are not sure which framework to chose - read some discussions on the internet regarding **PyTorch vs. TensorFlow**.
 You can also have a look at both frameworks to get better understanding.

 Where possible, we will use High-Level APIs for simplicity.
 However, we believe it is important to understand how neural networks work from the ground up, thus in the beginning we start by working with low-level API and tensors.
 However, if you want to get going fast and do not want to spend a lot of time on details, you can skip those, and go straight into high-level API notebooks.